cms-btv-pog/BTVNanoCommissioning/README.md

 ### Correlation plots study

 You can perform a study of linear correlations of b-tagging input variables.
 Additionally, soft muon variables may be added into the study by requesting `--SMu` argument.
 If you wan to limit the outputs only to DeepFlavB, PNetB and RobustParTAK4B, you can use the `--limit_outputs` option.
 If you want to use only the set of variables used for tagger training, not just all the input variables, then use the option `--limit_inputs`.
 To limit number of files read, make use of option `--max_files`.
-In case your study requires splitting samples by flavour, use `--flavour_split`. `--split_region_b` performs a sample splitting based on the DeepFlavB >/< 0.5
+In case your study requires splitting samples by flavour, use `--flavour_split`. `--split_region_b` performs a sample splitting based on the DeepFlavB >/< 0.5.
+For Data/MC comparison purpose pay attention - change ranking factors (xs/sumw) in L420!

 ```python
 python correlation_plots.py $input_folder [--max_files $nmax_files --SMu --limit_inputs --limit_outputs --specify_MC --flavour_split --split_region_b]